 What do you say?
 Did women labour with you?
 Yes, he answers, they too contributed no small portion.
 Although many were they who wrought together with him, yet these women also acted with him among the many.
 The Churches then were no little edified, for many good ends are gained where they who are approved, be they men, or be they women, enjoy from the rest such honor.
 For in the first place the rest were led on to a like zeal; in the second place, they also gained by the respect shown; and thirdly, they made those very persons more zealous and earnest.
 Wherefore you see that Paul has everywhere a care for this, and commends such men for consideration.
 As he says in the Epistle to the Corinthians:Who are the first-fruits of Achaia,1 Corinthians 16:15.
 Some say that the wordyokefellow,(Syzygus,) is a proper name.
 Well, what?
 Whether it be so, or no, we need not accurately enquire, but observe that he gives his orders, that these women should enjoy much protection.
 (Chrysostom, Homilies on Philippians, 13, from newadvent.org)

 Lydia was a wealthy woman and the first Christian convert in Philippi.
 (In fact Lydia was the first Christian convert in Europe.)
-It is very likely that Lydia hosted and led the first house church in Philippi when Paul moved on from there to continue his missionary journey.
+It is likely that Lydia hosted and led the first house church in Philippi when Paul and his colleagues moved on from there to continue his missionary journey.
 (See Acts 16:13-15, 40.)
 Perhaps Euodia and Syntyche were with Lydia and the other women who had gathered at the place of prayer (i.e. a synagogue) by the river when Paul first came to Philippi and told them the gospel (Acts 16:12-15, 40).
 Another possibility is that “Lydia” was a kind of nickname showing her place of origin—she was from the city of Thyatira in Lydia—and her real name was Euodia or Syntyche.